 These can be great for competent DIYers who aren’t fazed by heights.
 The trick with any flat roof repair is use the right repair material on the right type of roof.
 And not to use too much of it making it uneconomical, messy, or potentially more difficult to repair / replace professionally later on.

-No flame, No Heat – This is a super easy to do flat roof repair that won’t burn your house down.
-There are other alternatives and sealants too for all types of roof, and those are all listed below.
+No flame, No Heat – Two super easy to do flat roof repairs that won’t burn your house down.

 Now let’s look at some common roof types and possible repairs.
 Clicking on these links will ping you to that part of the page…